Lightscape Melbourne 2025

 The Herbarium under lights during Lightscape Melbourne image Cathie Stobie

-The 2.2km Lightscape trail takes about 60–90 minutes to complete and is completely outdoors, so dress for the weather and wear comfy shoes.
+The 2.1km Lightscape trail takes about 60–90 minutes to complete and is completely outdoors, so dress for the weather and wear comfy shoes.
+Getting there is easier than ever, with the new ANZAC Station just a short walk away.

 Melbourne Gardens light show